 Keep in mind that personalized search results don’t simply happen when you’re logged into your Google account.
-Personalization is also shaped by DNS (where your internet host is) location and device type, which Google knows even if you’re browsing in incognito (private) mode or or logged out.
+Personalization is also shaped by DNS (where your internet host is), location, and device type, which Google knows even if you’re browsing in incognito (private) mode or logged out.

 Search engine results respond dynamically to the type of query that you’ve put in.
-It affects the images you see, the information you intake, the top-ranked listings, whether or not there’s a knowledge pack or shopping carousel or a news article.
+It affects the images you see, the information you intake, the top-ranked listings, and whether or not there’s a knowledge pack or shopping carousel, or a news article.

 How do individual cognitive biases affect reputation?